Chiltern Railways (1996–2026): Services

-The other three routes regularly served by the company are all branch lines.
-The Aylesbury–Princes Risborough line links Princes Risborough, on the Chiltern Main Line, with Aylesbury, on the London to Aylesbury Line.
-Most trains on the line continue beyond Princes Risborough to London Marylebone, which gives Aylesbury an alternative route to reach central London; however, a few services terminate at Princes Risborough.
+The other three routes that were regularly served by the company were all branch lines.
+The Aylesbury–Princes Risborough line linked Princes Risborough, on the Chiltern Main Line, with Aylesbury, on the London to Aylesbury Line.
+Most trains on the line continued beyond Princes Risborough to London Marylebone, which gave Aylesbury an alternative route to reach central London; however, a few services terminated at Princes Risborough.
 The Oxford–Bicester line branches off the Chiltern Main Line just south of Bicester and links the town with Oxford.
-The line is mostly served by express services to and from Marylebone.
+The line was mostly served by express services to and from Marylebone.
 Until December 2016, the line terminated a few miles northeast of Oxford, at the nearby Oxford Parkway station; the line was then extended to the main Oxford station.
 The Leamington–Stratford line branches off the Chiltern Main Line at Hatton (a few miles west of Leamington Spa) and runs to Stratford-upon-Avon.
 The branch line is also operated by regular West Midlands Trains services.

-As of May 2025, a simplified description of the routes served off-peak Monday to Friday are as follows:
+As of May 2026, a simplified description of the routes that were served off-peak Monday to Friday are as follows: